- Contractor Resources

 To do this, you will need to appoint an insolvency practitioner who will carry out the process.

-SJD insolvency services offer an all-inclusive, low cost fixed fee Members Voluntary Liquidation (MVL) package which includes every aspect of what is needed to close down your limited company.
-Our insolvency service offers a plain English approach, keeping you fully informed at every stage of the company closure process.
+We offer an all-inclusive, low cost fixed fee Members' Voluntary Liquidation (MVL) package which includes every aspect of what is needed to close down your limited company.
+Our insolvency service keeps you fully informed at every stage of the company closure process.

 Our MVL practitioner has over 15 years of experience in insolvency company closures and will work in tandem and directly with your accountant in order to get all the information that is required, so you never become embroiled with the process.
 We offer a hands-off approach for directors throughout, with almost every step of the process being done without the need for input.
 The end goal is simple; to ensure you receive the funds in your bank account in the swiftest and most tax efficient way possible.